Ultimate Towing Job

 Butler and a friend, Josh Schafer, division manager of Pulver Towing in Marshall, said they plan to assemble a team to remove the boat in the next few weeks.
 Butler drove to Stillwater to assess the situation Wednesday morning.
 On his way back to Willmar, he said the removal would have to wait a few weeks because there’s not enough ice yet to work safely.

 “We hope to have it out, weather permitting, by the middle of December,” he said in a phone interview Wednesday afternoon with the West Central Tribune.
 The job won’t be easy, he said.
 The boat has a 4-foot keel on the bottom, so it will have to be lifted about 5 feet above the ice before it can be moved.
-This effort, “a little out of the ordinary,” is a huge undertaking and will be a group effort with Pulver Towing and others, Butler said.
+This effort, “a little out of the ordinary,” is a huge undertaking and will be a group effort with Pulver Towing and others, Butler said of his ultimate towing job.

 His plan for now — “We’re going to probably hand-build a lifting system to extract it from the water and then winch the skid to the shoreline.”
 There are other options possible if the first doesn’t work out, he said.
 “I can guarantee we’re going to figure it out one way or another,” he said.